-Despite a meta-analysis of C. Wu et al. (2018) was carried out for evaluating the association between E-cadherin gene promoter methylation and the risk of NPC with ten published studies, our meta-analysis was conducted by the combination of twelve independent studies in order to reveal the correlation between the aberrant DNA methylation in the CDH1 gene promoter region and the risk of NPC.
+Despite a meta-analysis of Wu et al. was carried out for evaluating the association between E-cadherin gene promoter methylation and the risk of NPC with ten published studies, our meta-analysis was conducted by the combination of twelve independent studies in order to reveal the the correlation between the aberrant DNA methylation in the CDH1 gene promoter region and the risk of NPC.
 Particularly, the overall OR of CDH1 methylation in NPC samples versus normal samples was 16.155 (OR = 16.155, 95% CI: 8.533 - 30.585, p<0.001).
-These results implied a strong correlation between CDH1 hypermethylation and nasopharyngeal cancer.
+This results implied the a strong correlation between CDH1 hypermethylation and nasopharyngeal cancer.

-In addition, all of the subgroup analyses indicated significant evidence of the relation between NPC clinical samples and the risk of NPC.
+In addition, all of the subgroup analyses indicated significant evidences of the relation between NPC clinical samples and the risk of NPC.
 Remarkably, subgroup meta-analysis on geographical populations as ethnicity showed that CDH1 hypermethylation was a significant risk factor of NPC patients by Odds ratio in decreasing order for Asian, African, and American population (OR = 15.879; OR = 10.667; OR = 3.9362, respectively).
-In a way, a meta-analysis of C. Wu et al. (2018) inferred from previous data that was a relatively more frequency of CDH1 methylation in NPC population in Asia than Africa (OR =16.98 vs OR = 10.67).
-Likewise, data of WHO, Salehiniya, Mohammadian, Mohammadian-Hafshejani, and Mahdavifar (2018) and C. Wu et al. (2018) showed that NPC has the characterized geographical distribution with more frequency of new cases that occurred in Asia than Africa (81% vs 9%).
-Thus, the aberrant DNA methylation of CDH1 gene might become a potential biomarker for the prediction, prognosis and early detection of NPC in Asia, especially in Vietnam.
+In a way, a meta-analysis of Wu et al. inferred from previous data that was the relatively more frequency of CDH1 methylation in NPC population in Asia than Africa (OR =16.98 vs OR = 10.67).
+Likewise, data of WHO, Salehiniya and Wu et al. showed that NPC has the characterized geographical distribution with the more frequency of new cases that occurred in Asia than Africa (81% vs 9%).
+Thus, the aberrant DNA methylation of CDH1 gene might become a potential biomarker for prediction, prognosis and early detection of NPC in Asia, especially in Vietnam.

 Besides, subgroup meta-analysis on sample types illustrated OR of NPC samples in comparison with normal samples, in detail, OR value was higher in tissues than other types (OR =11.442 vs OR = 12.606).
-However, there was a higher OR (29.592, 95% CI: 5.690 - 153.891) in blood, mouth and throat rinsing fluid and buffy coat which were only used in the research of Chang et al. (2003).
-In contrast, tissues and blood were analyzed in 11 studies and 2 studies, respectively.
-Thereby, that evidence showed that tissue or blood should be the common, efficient clinical samples in testing the CHD1 methylation for diagnosis of NPC.
+However, there was the higher OR (29.592, 95% CI: 5.690 - 153.891) in blood, mouth and throat rinsing fluid and buffy coat which were only used in the research of Chang et al. In contrast, tissues and blood were analyzed in 11 studies and 2 studies, respectively.
+Thereby, those evidence showed that tissue or blood should be the common, efficient clinical samples in testing the CHD1 methylation for diagnosis of NPC.

-Previously, C. Wu et al. (2018) showed that no significant association between the status of CDH1 methylation and some clinicopathological characteristics in NPC, for example, sex or age, EBV infection, pathological types, tumor sizes, lymph nodes, metastatic status, and clinical stage in patients with NPC.
+Previously, Wu et al. showed that no significant association between the status of CDH1 methylation and some clinicopathological characteristics in NPC, for examples, sex or age, EBV infection, pathological types, tumor sizes, lymph node, metastatic status, and clinical stage in patients with NPC.
 Definitely, our analyses have suggested the same evidence of no significant relationship between CDH1 methylation and age or tumor stage of NPC.
 In fact, the reasonable explanation should be due to a lack of data and CDH1 methylation may be an early molecular event without age-dependent in the progress of NPC which are closely related to EBV infection.